krisp3t/pomodoro-timer/README.md

 # Pomodoro Timer

-## Pomodoro Time made with React and Chakra UI
+## Pomodoro Timer made with React and Chakra UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).